 Sensor dry leaving wet dishes

-This step-by-step repair guide walks you through fixing sensor dry leaving wet dishes on your Whirlpool WDT970SAKZ.
+In this step-by-step repair guide, I’ll walk you through fixing sensor dry leaving wet dishes on your Whirlpool WDT970SAKZ.
 With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.

 Part of our Top 20 Dishwasher Models & Common Repair Issues Guide.
 Browse all dishwasher repair guides for related models and issues.